-Agile projects maintain quality via a continuous testing approach: Unit testing, increased automation, test-driven development or user acceptance test-driven development, and exploratory testing replace manual, prescriptive processes.
+Agile projects maintain quality via a continuous testing approach: Unit testing, increased automation, test-driven development or user acceptance Test-Driven Development, and exploratory testing replace manual, prescriptive processes.

 Manual testing is not agile, and it slows down delivery.
 Manual testing is time-consuming and resource intensive, and expensive.
 Even scaling up the number of manual testers doesn’t work — neither in-house, outsourced, off-shored or crowdsourced, manual testing simply can’t keep up with daily builds, continuous integration, and the functional and non-functional testing of Agile delivery teams.
 Many of our customers run between 1000 and 1600 test cases EVERY night!
 That kind of testing cannot be achieved manually.

 Late-surfacing defects will derail projects.
-The longer a defect remains unfixed, the longer it will take a developer to fix it, with direct impact on project deadline.
+The longer a defect remains unfixed, the longer it will take a developer to fix it, with direct impact on the project deadline.
 Developers move on to new code and new features and lose the context of the features they’ve delivered.
 When they come back to a defect that they wrote ages ago, it takes time to re-engage with the old code.
 Developers need instant feedback on why a test fails so they can debug and fix problems immediately.
-Late discovery of defects lead to high rates of rework and waste.
-One of our customers shaved the debug time from a month to hours by using Testdroid Cloud in their development process (link to case).
+Late discovery of defects leads to high rates of rework and waste.
+One of our customers shaved the debug time from a month to hours by using Bitbar Testing in their development process (link to case).

 Unless you achieve a high level of test automation, your Agile development will be held back by repetitive manual testing.
 There is absolutely no reason to wait for the next release to start saving money and improve your top-line.